DevAmirul/p-router/README.md

 ## Controllers:

-`app/Http/Controllers`: Controllers respond to user actions (submitting forms, show users, any action etc.).
+`app/Controllers`: Controllers respond to user actions (submitting forms, show users, view data, and any action etc.).
 Controllers are classes that extend the BaseController class.

-Controllers are stored in the app/Controllers folder.
-A sample Welcome controllers are included.
-Controller classes need to be in the App/Controllers namespace.
-You can add subdirectories to organize your controllers.

 <em>**By default you will get request instance in each method.**</em>